Tiger King Price Reaches $0.0000 on Major Exchanges (TKING)

-Tiger King (CURRENCY:TKING) traded 6.8% higher against the U.S. dollar during the 1 day period ending at 7:00 AM E.T. on August 31st.
-Over the last seven days, Tiger King has traded up 10.2% against the U.S. dollar.
-One Tiger King coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Tiger King has a total market capitalization of $10.13 million and $140,308.00 worth of Tiger King was traded on exchanges in the last day.
+Tiger King (CURRENCY:TKING) traded 6.8% higher against the US dollar during the twenty-four hour period ending at 7:00 AM ET on August 31st.
+Over the last seven days, Tiger King has traded 10.2% higher against the US dollar.
+Tiger King has a total market cap of $10.13 million and $140,308.00 worth of Tiger King was traded on exchanges in the last 24 hours.
+One Tiger King coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Tether (USDT) traded up 0% against the dollar and now trades at $1.00 or 0.00002051 BTC.